 Our recommendations are relative value specific, and we cross over between taxable and tax exempt markets

-We follow the mortgage pools and collateral trust bonds and offer Collateralized Mortgage Obligation (CMOS) and Ginnie Maes not available at many other firms
+We follow the mortgage pools and collateral trusts and offer Collateralized Mortgage Obligation (CMOS) and Ginnie Maes

 Collateral pooled bonds require special resources to learn the important characteristics of each offering.
 CMOs have been pinned with the scarlet letter.
+Perhaps that is in part because a Collateralized Mortgage Obligation's yield and average life will fluctuate depending on the actual rate at which mortgage holders prepay the mortgages underlying the CMO as well as with changes in current interest rates.
 However, we have found above average yield in very specific mortgage backed products.
-Many firms don’t have representatives that truly understand the CMO markets nor have the tools to analyze the specific security and therefore, don’t offer these complicated but potentially lucrative securities.
+Some firms don’t have representatives that truly understand the CMO markets nor have the tools to analyze the specific security and therefore, don’t offer these complicated but potentially lucrative securities.
 Our representatives are seasoned veterans in all sectors of the bond market.
 Ask a representative today to show you an attractive looking CMO.
 Let them walk you through step by step to determine if the security may right for you.

 Each of our representatives has access to the best investigative tools in the marketplace

-We have extraordinary systems providing the most comprehensive detailed knowledge about bond issues and the credit characteristics of issuers.
-Elsewhere, other securities representative may not have access to these systems.
+We have extraordinary systems providing comprehensive detailed knowledge about bond issues and the credit characteristics of issuers.
 Ours do, and this is why we can do the detailed investigation required to be the best in fixed income.
-When comparing services, ask your representative for emailed prospectuses, offering memorandums, ratings statements, issuer analysis and compare what you receive.
+When comparing services, ask your securities representatives for emailed prospectuses, offering memorandums, ratings statements, issuer analysis and compare what you receive.

 We take time to tailor make portfolios for our larger clients